makyo/writing/content/work/sawtooth/what-defines-us/index.md

 When you two were splitting, all I knew was that you were gone all day and some nights, but that dad was getting worse and worse.
 He'd get so. angry. and I'd just have to deal with it.
 He'd pull my tail if I started walking too fast.
 He'd pull my ear if I started walking too slow.
 He'd shake me by my scruff if I did anything wrong.

-I know he got way better after, but even if he tried to do better, is still trying to do better, it's hard to internalize that.
+I know he got way better after, but it's hard to internalize that.
 It's hard not to want to NOT be him.
 I hope you'll understand that's why I don't trust going to visit him, even if he moved here to Sawtooth.

 LYFA